-14.2 Field Services Group and night shift
+15.2 Field Services Group and night shift

-Salaried Employees engaged on short-term night work (LAA 123/99) or permanent night shift (LAA 11/02 c) at Brisbane Infrastructure, Asphalt Operations shall be paid in accordance with the agreed arrangements for employees they supervise.
+Salaried Employees engaged on short-term night work in Field Services Road Surfacing (previously LAA 123/99 as outlined at clause 10.3 of Schedule 9) or permanent night shift in Field Services Asphalt Operations (previously LAA 11/02 (c) as outlined at clause 10.2 of Schedule 9) will be paid in accordance with the agreed arrangements for employees they supervise.

-14.3 Broadbanded roles
+15.3 Broadbanded roles

-Employees engaged in the following areas shall be able to progress through the band structure in accordance with agreed Competency-Based Progression Framework arrangements.
+Employees engaged in the work units/areas contained in clause 15.3 shall be able to progress through the band structure in accordance with agreed Competency-Based Progression Framework arrangements.